-When baby is constipated it is not only rough for them but also rough for parents who want to help but aren’t sure how.
-This can feel overwhelming, especially when baby is upset and unsettled.
-I struggled along with my youngest son, who was constipated often, I found myself researching everything possible to try to find some relief for him, and to be honest, us as well.
-I came to find that constipation in babies is very common had nothing to do with anything I did wrong.
+When a baby is constipated, it is rough for them and rough for the parents who want to help but aren’t sure how.
+This can feel overwhelming, especially when a baby is upset and unsettled.
+I struggled along with my youngest son, who was constipated often.
+I found myself researching everything possible to find some relief for him, and to be honest, us as well.
+It’s important to know that constipation in babies is common and had nothing to do with anything I did wrong.
 It comes with hitting certain milestones in their growth.
-I began to learn the signs and triggers for constipation and was able to learn how to prevent instead of just alleviate the symptoms.
+I began to learn the signs and triggers for constipation and learned how to prevent instead of just alleviate the symptoms.

 Normal Stool and Bowel Patterns

 A formula-fed baby’s normal stool is like a soft paste but can be runny and varies in color.
 They can go as often as 1-3 times a day or once every 2-3 days.

 These are all signs of healthy working bowels.
 If baby’s symptoms are less frequent, then they may be experiencing constipation.

 Signs of Constipation in Babies

 Some indications your newborn could be constipated include crying, grunting, painful farts, discomfort, loss of appetite, hard belly, and going longer than three days without a bowel movement.
 And when they do go, it is hard, dry, or uncomfortable for them to pass.

 Why My Newborn is Constipated